wp-plugins/adsense-click-fraud-monitoring/readme.txt

 == Description ==

-Blocks visitor from seeing your ads when they click multiple times on them.<br>
+This Google AdSense Plugin blocks visitor from seeing your ads when they click multiple times on them.<br>
 - Prevents to be banned and excluded from your AdSense account due to malicious or unintended third party clicks on advertisements on your website.

 <h3> Links </h3>